 Training is coordinated and led by the Labor Education Service at the University of Minnesota, drawing on the talent and expertise found in the labor movement and its allies in the community.

 MULP does not accept individuals who simply pay the $1,500 cost; participants must be sponsored and funded by their labor organization.

-Education Minnesota members can apply for sponsorship and funding by filling out this form.
+Education Minnesota members can apply for sponsorship and funding.
+This year's deadline has passed.

 Education Minnesota members can also approach their individual locals for sponsorship and funding.
 That application process is different and is coordinated by LES.
 If you have questions about that process, contact Howard Kling, the MULP coordinator, at, 612-624-4326 or firstname.lastname@example.org.